Ruby Gillman, Teenage Kraken: Development

 In June 2021, website TheGWW reported the film to be in production.
 Production was also expected to start in 2022.
-On March 14, 2023, the cast and crew were announced via Universal Pictures Ireland's website.
+On March 14, 2023, the cast and crew were announced via Universal Pictures International Ireland's website.
 Many of the main cast was confirmed, while the director, co-director and producer were confirmed also respectively.
 DreamWorks Animation also announced its official title as Ruby Gillman, Teenage Kraken.
 The cast, crew, and official title were publicly announced two days later.
 Following the release of the film's second trailer in May 2023, Mike Mitchell, a longtime DreamWorks director who had recently set up his own production company Mike Mitchell Productions, was revealed to have served as executive producer.

-According to Animation Magazine, Cooney Cilella stated that the film had been in the works for several years.
+Animation Magazine reports Cooney Cilella has been working on the film for several years.
 It was first pitched to DreamWorks about a family of sea monsters that were moved to the land and are hiding in plain sight.
 She stated: "Our heroine is such a lovable character and I'm so excited for audiences to meet her and fall in love with her the way we have because she starts the movie as a quirky, slightly insecure but bighearted character, but she's harboring a secret that she can't tell her friends."
 DeMicco stated that he cited John Hughes films, Easy A (2010), Lady Bird (2017) and Booksmart (2019) as his inspirations.
 Pierre-Olivier Vincent serves as the production designer, taking inspiration for the main character from the body of an octopus and bringing the "curviness to all the design language of the film", from the cars to the underwater world.

 When asked if there had been plans for the mermaid world to be shown in the film, DeMicco stated; "there was an opportunity, but we had to make choices.
 And, so we always felt like if we had done that, we would've lost so much of the time, the personality of who is really getting to know Chelsea.
 And it worked well for our themes of the fact that they are all in hiding."

-In addition, DeMicco said that there were other story ideas that were cut from the film, such as some of the monsters shown in the statue room that were originally intended to be featured in the story.
+In addition, he said that there were other story ideas that were cut from the film, such as some of the monsters shown in the statue room that were originally intended to be featured in the story.